Problem

 Solution

 Enforce clear, specific task subjects for every Task tool invocation.
+This is a meta-pattern that enables the effectiveness of all sub-agent delegation patterns (parallel spawning, factory over assistant, planner-worker).
 A good subject should:

 - Not be empty (baseline requirement)